cerplot/luigi/doc/configuration.rst

   namenode for snakebite queries.
 Defaults to false.

 tmp_dir
-  Path to where Luigi will put temporary files on hdfs
+  Path to where Trun will put temporary files on hdfs

 [hive]